As an Amazon Associate we earn from qualifying purchases.

 Pheasants much like turkey contain much less fat in their meat than chickens so the main challenge is keeping the meat moist.
 To achieve moist results it is critical you brine the meat before cooking to dissolve the muscle fibers responsible for moisture loss.

 Next, it is important to add your own source of fat to the leaner parts of the meat.
 One of the most common ways to cook pheasant (and turkey for that matter, is with bacon layed over the breast meat).
-We will not be doing this in our recipe as that doesn’t apply the fat directly to the meat where it needs to go.
+I will not be doing this in my recipe as that doesn’t apply the fat directly to the meat where it needs to go.

 Roast pheasant has a pretty amazing flavor all on its own.
 In general, I’d recommend a “less is more” approach with pheasant, especially as it costs similar to a turkey but is the size of a chicken.

-That said, we can still help the pheasant shine by taking a few steps:
+That said, I can still help the pheasant shine by taking a few steps:

 - Brining the pheasant will keep moisture in the meat ultimately leaving more flavor and a vehicle for that flavor to your mouth.

-- Next, we’ll want a brown crispy skin – pheasants have fattier skin than chickens and if you crisp it up it is delicious.
+- Next, I’ll want a brown crispy skin – pheasants have fattier skin than chickens and if you crisp it up it is delicious.

 - Finally, the potential for a pan sauce – you will get drippings so you can definitely use them with a bit of heavy cream to make an amazing pan sauce for your roast.